SujalAhrodia/Algorithms_DS/README.md

 >1.
 There are two sorted arrays nums1 and nums2 of size m and n respectively.Find the median of the two sorted arrays.
 The overall run time complexity should be O(log (m+n)).
 You may assume nums1 and nums2 cannot be both empty.
 >2.
 Longest Common Subsequence using DP.
 >3.
 Longest UnCommon Subsequence

+### Day 3
+>1.
+Find the length of the longest substring T of a given string (consists of lowercase letters only) such that every character in T appears no less than k times.